Kroc/PortaDOOM/PortaDOOM/files/launcher.md

 `/SKILL <number>`
 --------------------------------------------------------------------------------
 Set skill (difficulty) level.
 This is a number nominally 1 to 5, but this may vary with mods.
-A value of 0 disables monsters on some engines, but this can sometimes prevent a level from being completable.
+A value of 0 disables monsters on some engines, but this can prevent some levels from being completable.

 `/CMPLVL <number>`
 --------------------------------------------------------------------------------
-Specifies the compatibility level, a feature provided by PrBoom+ to emulate the behaviour of different versions of the original DOOM executable.
+Specifies the compatibility level, a feature provided by PrBoom+ to emulate the different behaviour of different versions of the original DOOM executable and some source-ports.

+If the text file for a WAD tells you to use a certain "complevel" it's recommended that you use this parameter; the differences in behaviour are subtle and sometimes game-breaking.

 The number can be:

         0     = Doom v1.2
         1     = Doom v1.666